shubham-gangpuri/Android-Interview-Questions/README.md

 ## Android-Interview-Questions

-Putting all questions, i ever faced in android app domain.
+Jotting down all the questions or topics which I have faced recently during interviews to answer for the android application developer profile -

 ## Java :
 ```